-Just hours after Samsung announced its latest suite of products, T.M.
-Roh, the man in charge of Samsung’s mobile division, is reflecting on the launch.
+Just hours after Samsung announced its latest product line, T.M.
+Roh, the head of Samsung’s mobile division, is reflecting on the launch.

-The run-up to the company’s big shindig in Seoul, where Samsung launched no fewer than seven products (two foldable phones, two smartwatches and three tablets) has had an effect on the man in charge of all Samsung’s mobile devices.
+The run-up to the company’s big shindig in Seoul, where Samsung launched no fewer than seven products (two foldable phones, two smartwatches and three tablets) has affected the man in charge of all Samsung’s mobile devices.

 “As we were getting ready for the event in Seoul, I found myself more nervous and excited than ever before,” Mr Roh, who serves as Samsung’s president and head of Mobile eXperience Business.